M.D. Program OASIS

 hc

-Dr. Carlson is an Associate Professor in the Department of Orthopaedics & Rehabilitation and serves as the Section Head of Physical Medicine and Rehabilitation.
-His clinical expertise is in acute and chronic musculoskeletal pain, spine pain and sports injuries and he is board certified in Physical Medicine & Rehabilitation and Electrodiagnostic Medicine.
+Dr. Hans Carlson, is an associate professor in the Department of Orthopaedics & Rehabilitation and serves as the section head of physical medicine and rehabilitation.
+His clinical expertise is in acute and chronic musculoskeletal pain, spine pain and sports injuries and he is board certified in physical medicine & rehabilitation and electrodiagnostic medicine.
 Dr. Carlson is a native Oregonian and Willamette University graduate.
-He earned his medical degree from Oregon Health & Sciences University and completed his Physical Medicine & Rehabilitation residency at Spaulding Rehabilitation Hospital in Boston, Massachusetts.
-Dr. Carlson is fellowship trained in Sports Medicine at the University of Illinois Chicago and served on the faculty there before returning to OHSU.
-His research interests are focused on assessing the correlation of physical function, clinical symptoms and imaging abnormalities to improve care for patients with musculoskeletal conditions.
-His educational efforts center on incorporating the knowledge of functional neuromuscular anatomy to the clinical exam in order to improve the assessment of chronic musculoskeletal conditions.
+He earned his medical degree from OHSU and completed his physical medicine & rehabilitation residency at Spaulding Rehabilitation Hospital in Boston, Massachusetts. he is fellowship trained in sports medicine at the University of Illinois - Chicago, and served on the faculty there before returning to OHSU.

 DN

-Pod: Surgical Specialties, Ophthalmology & Pathology
+Pod: Surgical specialties, ophthalmology & pathology

-Born and raised in Hawaii, Dr. Atwater was delighted by the opportunity to head back West and join the faculty at OHSU.
+Born and raised in Hawaii, Dr. Lara Atwater was delighted by the opportunity to head back west and join the faculty at OHSU.
 She chose to pursue her medical training at Georgetown University because the program was grounded in the Jesuit tradition of cura personalis, or care for the whole person.
 She chose a career in orthopaedics because it helps maximize patients’ quality of life.
 During orthopedic surgery residency at Johns Hopkins, she developed an interest in building orthopedic recruitment and MSK education pathways for medical students.
 At OHSU, she is the faculty advisor for the orthopedic student interest group, the orthopedic career advisor, and the orthopedic clerkship director.
 She has two toddlers, ages 1 and 3, and a Frenchie named Stella.
 Her goal is to empower all medical students to imagine themselves as a surgeon, proceduralist, or pathologist regardless of gender identity or background.

 RH

-Pod: Internal Medicine
+Pod: Internal medicine

 rm

-Pod: Family Medicine
+Pod: Family medicine

 LS

-Pod: Emergency Medicine + Obstetrics & Gynecology
+Pod: Emergency medicine + obstetrics & gynecology

 david mansoor 2

-Pod: Pediatrics + Neurology + Psychiatry
+Pod: Pediatrics + neurology + psychiatry

-The DEIB Advisors are essential members of the School of Medicine UME Program and administrative team.
+The DEIB advisors are essential members of the School of Medicine UME Program and administrative team.
 They specialize in addressing DEIB topics and provide individual and group support on issues related to inclusion, belonging, and empowerment.

-Opt-in discussion-based programming throughout the year helps students with:
+Opt-in, discussion-based programming throughout the year helps students with:

 • Resilience